Misha999777/auth-oidc/README.md

 ## Main features:
 1. TypeScript support
 2. ESModule support
-3. Logging user in using redirect to the auth service
+3. Working with React, Angular and other popular front-end libraries
 4. Working in browser, Electron and Capacitor applications
+5. Logging user in using redirect to the auth service
-5. Getting user info claims
+7. Getting user info claims
-6. Supplying access token for requests to the back-end
+8. Supplying access token for requests to the back-end
-7. Automatic refreshing of the access token with refresh token when it expires
+9. Automatic refreshing of the access token with refresh token when it expires
-8. Logging out user from the application and from the auth service
+10. Logging user out from the application and from the auth service

 ## How to use
 ### 1. Install library using npm